 The cost of administering an estate depends on the value of the estate and the amount of work involved.

-For any estate valued over $5000, the rate charged by the Public Trustee is 4.4% (GST inclusive) of the value of the estate up to $200 000.
+The rate charged by the Public Trustee is 4.4% (GST inclusive) of the value of the estate up to $200 000.
 The rate reduces for that part of an estate above $200 000, but an additional lump sum is also charged for estates over $200 000.
-There are minimum set rates for an estate less than $5000.
 See the Public Trustee's publication 'Fees and Charges'.

 Note that the value of the estate for calculating the commission is the value of the assets before debts are taken into account.